cormac85/LinkedIn_Assignment/README.md

 Scaling the solution to 3rd or 4th degree friends of friends could be prohibitively expensive at this sort of scale.
 Again sampling would almost certainly be needed, as discussed in the next section.

+Bringing this solution to multiple machines could be done by sampling the network in some fashion and sending the different samples to different machines to be processed.
+I suspect a certain miminum sample size (as a percentage of the full network) would need to be sent to each machine in order to reduce variance in the answer from each sample.
+Once the answers return from each machine they could be easily aggregated in some way to reach a consensus result.

 ### Solution With Sampling
 The memory and computational constraints forced me to us multiple samples to approach an approximate solution.
 The sampling